In the Cool of the Day

-In the Cool of the Day is a 1963 British-American romantic drama film released by Metro-Goldwyn-Mayer in Metrocolor and Panavision.
-The film is directed by Robert Stevens and starring Peter Finch, Jane Fonda, Angela Lansbury, Arthur Hill, and Constance Cummings; with Nigel Davenport, and John Le Mesurier.
+In the Cool of the Day is a 1963 British-American romantic drama film directed by Robert Stevens and starring Peter Finch, Jane Fonda, Angela Lansbury, Arthur Hill, and Constance Cummings.
+It was written by Meade Roberts based on the novel of the same title by Susan Ertz, and released by Metro-Goldwyn-Mayer in Metrocolor and Panavision.

 Plot

 Christine Bonner is a wealthy, beautiful young American woman with chronic health problems.
 She has been separated from her adoring but overly-protective husband Sam, but agrees to return to him.
 She meets an English friend of Sam's, a writer and publishing-company executive, Murray Logan, who shares her great interest in Greece.

 Logan also is unhappily married because his vicious and shallow wife, Sybil, blames him for an automobile accident that scarred her and killed their son.
 Christine and Murray meet again in England and their attraction grows.

 The two couples plan to vacation together in Greece, but Sam must stay home because of a family illness.
 Murray and Christine fall in love as they visit Greek ruins and other tourist attractions.

 Sybil, besides being bored with the cultural landmarks, realizes what is happening and writes Sam in New York.
 She then tells Murray she is leaving him, running off to the Riviera for a fling with an Englishman she met in Greece.
 She tells Christine that “he’s all yours.”

 Hearing that Christine’s controlling mother is pursuing them, they continue their travels, eventually making love.
 Christine’s mother finds them and takes her away.
 Christine falls ill from the stress and exertion and, according to Sam, refuses to fight for her life; she eventually contracts pneumonia.

 Sam suggests that Murray visit the hospital.
 Before dying, Christine tells Murray she did not want him to have to deal with her chronic illness.
 She makes Murray promise to do what they would have done together.
 He continues his travels in Greece.